Standard-DAO/playbook/style guide/javascript/README.md

 # JavaScript Style Guide

-This document is a guide of Datopian’s coding standards for source code in the JavaScript programming language.
+This document is a guide of StandardDAO’s coding standards for source code in the JavaScript programming language.

 ## 1. Formatting